qdrant/landing_page/qdrant-landing/content/benchmarks/single-node-speed-benchmark.md

 ## Observations

-Some of the engines are clearly doing better than others and here are some interesting findings of us:
+Most of the engines have improved since [our last run](/benchmarks/single-node-speed-benchmark-2022).
+Both life and software have trade-offs but some clearly do better:

-* **`Qdrant` achives highest RPS and lowest latencies in almost all the scenarios, no matter the precision threshold and the metric we choose.**
+* **`Qdrant` achives highest RPS and lowest latencies in almost all the scenarios, no matter the precision threshold and the metric we choose.** It has also shown 2-4x RPS gains on our last 2 datasets.
-* `Elasticsearch` is the considerably fast in many cases but it's always the slowest in terms of indexing time.
+* `Elasticsearch` has become considerably fast for many cases but it's very slow in terms of indexing time.
 It can be 10x slower when storing 10M+ vectors of 96 dimensions!
 (32mins vs 5.5 hrs)
 * `Milvus` is the fastest when it comes to indexing time and maintains good precision.
-However, it's not on-par with others when it comes to RPS or latency when you have more dimensions or number of vectors.
+However, it's not on-par with others when it comes to RPS or latency when you have higher dimensions or more number of vectors.
+* `Redis` is able to achieve good RPS but only for lower precision.
+It also achieved low latency with single thread, however its latency goes up quickly with more parallel requests.
+Part of this speed gain comes from their custom protocol.
 * `Weaviate` has improved the least since [our last run](/benchmarks/single-node-speed-benchmark-2022).
-At the moment, it's one of the slowest in terms of RPS as well as latency.
+Because of relative improvements in other engines, it has become one of the slowest in terms of RPS as well as latency.
-* `Redis` is able to achieve good RPS however its latency is higher with parallel requests and is one of the slowest in terms of indexing time.